Live With Eric Dolphy – 1964

 Arguably the bassist’s greatest band in extended performances

-That group never recorded any studio albums and Dolphy passed away shortly after the other musicians returned home, but the sextet was captured live on quite a few live recordings and, very luckily, on European television.
+That group never recorded any studio albums, and Dolphy passed away shortly after the other musicians returned home, but the sextet was captured live on quite a few recordings and, fortunately, on European television.

-The April 12, 1964 performance has the full sextet on “So Long Eric,” “Orange Was The Color Of Her Dress, Then Blue Silk,” a truncated “Parkeriana,” and “Take The ‘A’ Train” while from April 13, the group performs two versions apiece (one in a rehearsal and one in a performance) of “So Long Eric” and “Meditations On Integration.”
+The April 12, 1964, performance features the full sextet on “So Long Eric,” “Orange Was The Color Of Her Dress, Then Blue Silk,” a truncated “Parkeriana,” and “Take The ‘A’ Train,” while on April 13, the group performs two versions each (one in rehearsal and one in performance) of “So Long Eric” and “Meditations On Integration.”

 -Scott Yanow